Hypoxylon canker of shade trees

 Hypoxylon canker of shade trees is a weak ascomycete fungus that negatively affects growth and can eventually lead to the death of weak or diseased host trees.
 There are many different species that affect different trees.
 For example, Hypoxylon atropunctatum, a common species, is found on oak trees, Hypoxylon tinctor affects sycamore trees, and Hypoxylon mammatum infests aspen trees.

 Although the fungus is found on the majority of tree bark in an infested area, it only harms the tree when the tree becomes stressed or injured because it is easier to infect.
-Thus, Hypoxylon had an endophytic stage.
+Thus, Hypoxylon has an endophytic stage.
 An endophyte is an organism such as a bacterium or fungus that spends some of its life not causing disease to the host while being on it.
 When a stress or injury occurs, the fungus will infect and begin living off the nutrients of the tree.
 Hypoxylon infects trees throughout the United States, but a few notable wide-scale problems have occurred in Arkansas, North Texas, Oklahoma, and the Mountain West.

 Hypoxylon canker of shade trees is a secondary disease: a primary factor, such as drought or physical damage, usually causes the dying and decaying of the tree first before the Hypoxylon canker pathogen infects.
 This will cause the tree to be in stress and potentially start to decay.
 The pathogen infects the living tree while it is in stress; it will not infect a tree that is healthy or already dead.
 In order for a tree to become infected, the tree must be already dying or at least must have branches that are dying.
 The pathogen will therefore kill the tree if the tree is unhealthy.